-It’s that time of year again.
-The coughs and the runny noses are wreaking havoc once again.
-As a caregiver, you already know how to prevent your client from getting sick by you.
-Though your client can catch a common cold or the flu from other areas like family members, visitors, and children.
+It’s important to remember that your client can still catch a common cold or the flu from other areas like family members, visitors, and children.
 When senior citizens get the cold or the flu, it can cause serious issues with some serious consequences.
-When we age, our immune systems are as strong as they once were.
+When we age, our immune systems aren’t as strong as they once were.
 It doesn’t affect the elderly in the same way it affects the younger crowd.
 Adults over the age of 65 have an increased risk of being hospitalized or even dying due to the flu.

 Sometimes, even when taking these steps to prevent an illness, your client will still get sick.
 If your client gets an illness, make sure they are getting plenty of rest.
 Keep petroleum jelly on hand if they get a chapped nose and keep them comfortable.
 Drinking plenty of liquids may also be the key to staying well.
 Provide the amount of comfort you would want if you became ill.